joedolson/my-calendar/src/readme.txt

 = Features: =

-*	Calendar grid and list views of events
+*	Calendar grid or list views of events
 *	Monthly, weekly, or daily view.
-*	Mini-calendar for compact displays (as widget or as shortcode)
+*	Mini-calendar for compact displays (as widget or shortcode)
-*	Widgets: today's events, upcoming events, compact calendar, event search
+*	Widgets: today's events, upcoming events, mini calendar, event search
-*	Custom templates for event output
+*	Customize templates for event output
 *	Limit views by categories, location, author, or host
-*	Editable CSS styles and JavaScript behaviors
+*	Editable CSS styles.
-*	Schedule recurring events.
+*	Extensive support for recurring events.
-*	Edit single occurrences of recurring events
+*	Edit or add single dates in recurring events
 *	Rich permissions handling to restrict access to parts of My Calendar
-*	Email notification to administrator when events are scheduled or reserved
+*	Email notifications when events are scheduled or drafted
 *	Post to Twitter when events are created (using [WP to Twitter](http://wordpress.org/extend/plugins/wp-to-twitter/))
-*	Managing locations
+*	Manage locations
 *	Fetch events from a remote database.
 (Sharing events in a network of sites.)
 *	Multisite-friendly
 *	Integrated help page
 *	Shortcode Generator to create customized views of My Calendar

+= Accessibility =

+My Calendar is designed with accessibility in mind.
+All interfaces - both front and back end - are tested with various assistive technology.
+The plugin includes features for indicating the accessibility services available for events and at physical venues, as well as providing access to the content for users with disabilities.

 = What's in My Calendar Pro? =